Gluten Free Sandwich Bread & Dinner Rolls Recipe

 - 1 Tbs. coarse sea salt

-If baking with scratch recipe, whisk these dry ingredients together in a large bowl: flours, milk powder, baking soda, baking powder and salt.
+If not using my gfJules Sandwich Bread Mix, whisk these dry ingredients together in a large bowl: GF flours, milk powder, baking soda, baking powder and salt.

-In the large mixing bowl of a stand mixer, stir together the wet ingredients (honey, beer/ale, apple cider vinegar, oil and egg or flax seed and water mixture).
-Gradually add the dry ingredients by pouring slowly into the wet bowl while mixing with the paddle attachment.
-Once incorporated, add the yeast granules and beat well for 2 more minutes.
+In the large mixing bowl of a stand mixer, stir together the wet ingredients: honey, liquid of choice (club soda/gingerale/yogurt etc.), apple cider vinegar, oil and egg or flax seed and water mixture.
+Gradually add the dry ingredient mix in with the wet by pouring slowly into the wet bowl while mixing with the paddle attachment.
+Once incorporated, add the yeast granules and beat well for 1 - 2 more minutes.

-Spoon the dough into an oiled bread pan (use a dark metal pan if you like a darker crust on your bread; lighter, shiny metal or glass if you like a light crust).
+Scoop the dough into an oiled bread pan (use a dark metal pan if you like a darker crust on your bread; lighter, shiny metal or glass if you like a light crust).
+The pan should be at least 8.5 x 4.5 inches; 9 x 5 or Pullman pans work well.

-Smooth the top, sprinkle with any toppings, then cover with a damp towel or a sheet of parchment sprayed with cooking oil.
-Allow the covered dough to rise for at least 30 minutes (one hour is preferable) in a warm place like an oven warming drawer or an oven preheated to 200° F then turned off.
+Smooth the top, sprinkle with any toppings, then cover with a damp towel or a sheet of wax paper sprayed with cooking oil.
+Sit the covered dough for at least 30 minutes in a warm place like an oven warming drawer or an oven preheated to 200º F then turned off.

-Test the temperature of the interior of the loaf before removing from the pan – it should have reached approximately 205-210° F. If it hasn’t yet reached that temperature, either add time to your bread machine as another bake cycle, or simply put the pan into a regular oven at 350° F (static), testing the temperature again at five minute intervals.
+Once the bake cycle is complete, test the temperature of the interior of the loaf before removing from the pan with a bread baking thermometer – it should have reached approximately 205-210º F. If it hasn’t yet reached that temperature, either add time to your bread machine as another bake cycle of 5-10 minutes, or simply put the pan into a regular oven at 350º F (static), testing the temperature again at five minute intervals.

 I hope you love this recipe as much as we do!